kyashasri/Sales-forecasting/README.md

 ## 🧠 LSTM Approach

-LSTM is well-suited for capturing temporal dependencies in sequential data like monthly or weekly sales.
+LSTM is well-suited for capturing temporal dependencies in **weekly sequential sales data**.
 Here's a breakdown of the process I followed:

 ### 🧹 Data Preprocessing

-- ✅ **Outlier removal** to clean noisy spikes in sales data
+- ✅ **Outlier removal** to clean noisy spikes in weekly sales data
 - ✅ **Smoothing and interpolation** for missing or irregular values
-- ✅ **Sequence creation** with `seq_len = 4` (i.e., using the last 4 time steps to predict the next one)
+- ✅ **Sequence creation** with `seq_len = 4` (i.e., using the last 4 weeks to predict the next one)

 ### 🏗️ Model Building